 The fun, the crazy, the boring – here’s what we’ve been up to this month!

-***Please note: That this is the process that we went through but it might be different depending on the type of visa, the reason you’re in Korea, etc.*** Here was our process: FINDING THE SCHOOLS Basically, we had to visit the local schools – elementary and middle...
+***Please note: That this is the process that we went through but it might be different depending on the type of visa, the reason you’re in Korea, etc.*** Here was our process: BACKGROUND: In a nutshell, Lym and I are both US citizens - Lym was born as a dual citizen...

 Top Left Clockwise: Sunghoon getting cozy on the couch in our new apartment, Faith looking for house supplies, our first family picture at the new house, looking for padded mats (a must for Korean apartments to muffle to noise from stomping kids 😳, Faith with our new...